rafareusch/1D-cnn-C/README.md

 ## Compile and Running Instructions
 ./compile
 ./model
+###### Some branches have different compiling instructions.

-##### Note: Compile bash contains a supress all warnings command to prevent long compile times due the weights #include
+###### Note: Compile bash contains a supress all warnings command to prevent long compile times due the weights #include

 ## Aditional Scripts

 ### convertTensor.py
 This script converts the pytorch extracted tensor and generates an array file to be included in C
-##### Note: If error is found due to wrong character detecter, check if the end of the tensor contains an cuda configuration, if YES, remove it.
+###### Note: If error is found due to wrong character detected, check if the end of the tensor contains an cuda configuration, if YES, remove it.
 (Remove the object, including the ",")

+### quantizate.py
+This scripts converts .h weight/bias files generated using convertTensor into two files indices and lut files, number of bins and quantization mode is chosen on launch
+###### Note: The script DO NOT support scientific notation numbers (e.g. -1.5105e01) ALL values must be without any kind of notation, just numbers.